freeflowuniverse/crystallib/_archive/baobab/spawner/readme.md

 # Spawner

-Runs threads which are all listening to 3scripts and return results
+Runs threads which are all listening to heroscripts and return results